-Park Entry Fee to the Overlook: $5.00 per person up to overlook only.
-We do not accept National Park Passes as we are a Tribal Park and subject to Navajo Nation Laws.
+Park Entry Fee to the Overlook: $8.00 per person, per day, donations accepted.
+Up to overlooks only.
+We do not accept National Park Passes as we are Navajo Tribal Parks and subject to Navajo Nation Laws.

-Backcountry Permits are issued upon request to tribal park areas you are going to hike. $12.00 per person.
-Additional Fees apply.
+Backcountry Permits: are issued upon request at all Navajo Nation Tribal Park locations, Please ask where you are going to hike. $15.00 per person.
+Additional Fees may apply.

 *Navajo Nation honors Daylight Savings Time, DST